brobinson124/book/src/learning/week8/index.md

 ## Actions / State Transformation Specification

-Given the BBD description you came up with during the hackathon, identify the key actions.
+Given the BDD description you came up with during the hackathon, identify the key actions.
 Then, for each action, specify how the action would transform the real-time state of your app.
 Use the template at [`/apps/together/proposal/spec.md`](/apps/together/proposal/spec.html).
 This